breatheco-de/exercise-starwars-blog-api/README.md

 The first step to start coding is cloning the [flask boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello).

-a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello)(best option: open it on Gitpod to avoid any local issues in your computer because you will need to have a database installed and python 3.7+ installed and all of that it's already installed on Gitpod).
+a) If using Gitpod (recommended) you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello)

 b) If working locally type the following command from your command line:
 ```sh